 Call for papers

 Following the success of last year’s International Guitar Forum in Hong Kong, the International Guitar Research Centre is delighted to announce that a full-scale conference will take place in July 2019.

-Please click here to view the full call for papers.
 Proposals are sought on any topic within the area of guitar research, regardless of style or genre.
 However, the panel would particularly welcome proposals that centre on an aspect of ‘Improvisation’.

 The IGRC Conference will take place at the Hong Kong Academy for Performing Arts, 1 Gloucester Road, Wanchai, Hong Kong.
 The Conference will be held alongside the Hong Kong Academy of Performing Arts’ International Guitar Forum, which will focus on 19th Century Performance Practice, and the Altamira Hong Kong Guitar Symposium and Competition.
 Conference delegates are welcome to attend (at no additional cost) all lectures and recitals included as part of the International Guitar Forum, and all the Symposium concerts.
 A small number of travel grants will be offered to particularly strong proposals.